ShrungDN/CS6910-Assignment-3/README.md

 Note: The sript to train a particular model is done through the train.py.
 The script used to tune hyperparameters (by generating sweeps) is done through the wandb_train.py file.

+**ME19B168-CS6910-Assignment-3-new.pdf**
+PDF of WandB report for the assignment

+**predictions_attention.csv**
+Predictions obtained on the test data using an encoder decoder model with attention.

+**predictions_vanilla.csv**
+Predictions obtained on the test data using an encoder decoder model without attention.

 ## train.py Usage
 ```
 usage: python3 train.py [-h --help]